 You do not need to hunt for a village in Pakistan or follow a nomadic caravan to get your hands on this beautiful artwork.
 You can find this craft in a city market.
 However, only a handful of designers have worked with ralli outside rural areas.
 In Lahore, designers like The House of Kamiar Rokhni and Rano’s Heirlooms revive this old art form and make it more luxurious through combining it with thread or metal (think wires) embroidery as well.

-In Karachi, where I am from, prominent designers like Nida Azwer and Wardha Saleem have definitely revived this ancient art form in their modern collections.
+In Karachi, where I am from, brands and designer brands like Generation Pakistan and Wardha Saleem have definitely revived this ancient art form in their modern collections.
 You can see some of these designers’ work in the pictures.

 Well, I hope you have learned something today.
 Till next time- Happy Shopping!